Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 When you search for “best SEO practices” (or any other term) on Google search and click on a link to visit that page and click back, you’ll instantly see the above “people also search for” section appearing.

-Why?
-Because if someone is returning the search results, they most probably might not have found the answer they were actually searching for.
+If someone is returning the search results, they most probably might not have found the answer they were actually searching for.

 In order to provide them with the better search experience, Google instantly suggests them a few related searches to make your search experience better.